cloudposse-terraform-components/template/src/README.md

 # Component: `foo`

-This component is responsible for foo. test
+This component is responsible for foo.

 ## Usage